Traditions - General Info Section

 The telephone code for France is 33

-France is divided into 5 telephone areas corresponding to 5 separate telephone codes essentially reserved for land lines:
+France is divided into 5 telephone areas, each corresponding to a separate telephone code reserved primarily for landlines:

-The prefixes 06 and 07 are reserved for mobiles.
+The prefixes 06 and 07 are are designated for mobile phones.

-The telephone area code 09 is reserved for Internet Access Providers.
+The telephone area code 09 is reserved for Internet Access Providers in France

 Orange is the French multinational telecommunications corporation formerly known as France Telecom.